AndreGismo/SNEE-Projekt/dummy.md

 ## The Model for charging BEV battery

-The charging of the BEV battery is modelled according to Schneiders diploma thesis wich is given by the following equations:
+The charging of the BEV battery is modelled according to {cite:p}`schuster_batterie-_2008` wich is given by the following equations:

 ```{math}
 :label: eq1